Page Contents

 Wood

-Wood scales are traditionally used on fixed blades and give the knife a classic look but are also popular on a lot of folding blades.
+Wood scales give the knife a classic look but are also popular on a lot of folding blades.
 Wood scales are predominantly found on slipjoints and other traditional designs.

 Manual-Opening Blade